Set up your self-hosted model infrastructure

 To host your models, you should use:

-• For non-cloud on-premise deployments, vLLM.
+• For non-cloud on-premise model deployments, vLLM.

 Configure your GitLab instance